 The parallels with DH, a hands-on approach to scholarship that is also accused of being the thin end of the industry wedge, seem to be worth exploring.

 As it happens, doing theory is a practice as well, with its own institutions and ethos suitable for analysis and interpretation, and its own fight for scare resources.
 And as is proper for critical engagement and debate, people have different ideas about what theory is.
 What is maddening is when a party in the debate recognises only one definition of theory as theory.

 I hope to post more on such matters on another occasion, and limit further comment now to a particular contribution in the latest DH debate, which had me sitting bolt upright:

 Defenders of the digital humanities might ask themselves, with a bit more commitment than seems evident in public discourse, where such unwelcome associations keep coming from — apart, that is, from an utterly fantasized pure and/or personal malice — if they are really so thoroughly and consistently mistaken.

 Lack of commitment and unwarranted suspicions – strong accusations indeed.
 But the fantasy of malice seems to work both ways, because the comment only makes sense if one assumes bad faith on the part of the opponent.
-There is also something a little creepy about holding the party subject to an attack responsible for accounting for that attack.
+There is also something a little creepy about holding the party that is the subject of an attack responsible for that attack.